Verian-Standard/spec/README.md

 **Verian** is an open standard and verification protocol designed to ground generative AI in objective reality.
 Instead of treating an AI's output as an opaque, probabilistic black box, Verian provides a framework for making AI claims **transparent, auditable, and deterministically verifiable** against source documents.

-## The Three Concepts of Verification
+## The Three Tiers of Verification

-The Verian Standard is built on a foundation of three core concepts, which are applied in sequence to any AI-generated claim.
+The Verian Standard is built on a foundation of three tiers, which are applied in sequence to any AI-generated claim.

 ### 1. Does it exist?
 (Existence Verification)
 This is the first and most fundamental check, designed to combat blatant hallucinations.
 The protocol uses deterministic tools (like literal text search) to answer a simple question: can the source for this claim be found in the provided content?
 This provides **Verifiable Certainty**.

 ### 2. Is the prediction in good faith?
 (Contextual Integrity)
 A claim can be factually present but contextually wrong.
-This concept combats subtle hallucinations by analyzing the context of the verified information.
+This tier combats subtle hallucinations by analyzing the context of the verified information.
 For example, if a medical record from 10 years ago states a patient is "age 40," a good faith presentation would be "age 50," not "age 40."
 This ensures **Principled Context**.

 ### 3. Can the prediction be interpreted in bad faith?
 (Adversarial Resilience)
 This final check addresses ambiguity that could be exploited through error or malice.
 For example, a date like "12/01/00" can be interpreted differently in the US vs. Europe.
 The protocol flags these ambiguities, which are then resolved and noted for user transparency.
-This provides an additional layer of **Principled Context** and robustness.
+This provides an additional layer of **Principled Context** and robustness by using commonly understood truth finding algorithms.

 ## How It Works: Visualizing Trust